Skip to content

 Note

-• The process to get a new access token using the Refresh Token grant type requires no user interaction.
+• No user interaction is required to obtain a new access token using the Refresh Token grant type.

 Client credentials grant

-The client credentials flow provides a secure way for client applications to obtain an access token without user authentication.
-This is useful in scenarios where the client application needs to access its own resources, such as data storage or APIs, but does not require access to user data.
-However, it is important to ensure that the client credentials are kept secure because any party who has these credentials can obtain access tokens and access the client's resources.
+The Client Credentials flow allows client applications to obtain an access token without user authentication.
+This is useful when the client application needs to access its own resources, such as data storage or APIs, but does not require access to user data.
+Ensure that client credentials are kept secure, as anyone with these credentials can obtain access tokens and access the client's resources.

 Implicit grant

-The implicit grant flow is an OAuth 2.0 grant type that enables a client application to obtain an access token directly from the authorization server without an intermediate authorization code exchange.
-This flow is commonly used in browser-based applications where the client application runs in a web browser.
+The Implicit Grant flow allows a client application to obtain an access token directly from the authorization server without an intermediate authorization code exchange.
+This flow is commonly used in browser-based applications.

-However, it is important to note that the access token is exposed in the browser's URL fragment, which can make it vulnerable to certain types of attacks, such as cross-site scripting (XSS).
-As a result, this flow is typically not recommended for applications that require high security.
+However, the access token is exposed in the browser's URL fragment, making it vulnerable to attacks like cross-site scripting (XSS).
+As a result, this flow is not recommended for applications requiring high security.

 Password grant

-The password grant flow is an OAuth 2.0 grant type that enables a client application to obtain an access token by presenting the user's username and password directly to the authorization server.
-This flow is generally considered less secure than other grant types, as it requires the client application to handle and transmit the user's credentials.
+The Password Grant flow allows a client application to obtain an access token by directly providing the user's username and password to the authorization server.
+This method is less secure than other grant types because the client application handles and transmits the user's credentials.

-The password grant is primarily used in scenarios where the client application is highly trusted, and the user experience is prioritized over security concerns.
-It is generally not recommended for use in public-facing applications or scenarios where sensitive data is accessed.
+This grant type is typically used in highly trusted client applications where user experience is prioritized over security.
+It is not recommended for public-facing applications or scenarios involving sensitive data.

 Revoke access tokens

-Revoking JWT access tokens can be challenging due to their self-validating nature.
-Once a token is issued, it contains all the necessary information within itself to validate its authenticity, without requiring additional server-side lookups or interactions.
+Revoking JWT access tokens can be challenging because they are self-validating.
+Once issued, a token contains all the information needed to validate its authenticity without requiring server-side lookups.

-It is recommended to use an expiry time that is not more than 900 seconds.
+It is recommended to set an expiry time of no more than 900 seconds.

-In traditional session-based authentication, the server can easily revoke a session by invalidating its associated session ID.
-However, in the case of JWTs, there is no central authority that maintains a list of valid or invalid tokens.
-As a result, revoking a JWT token requires the use of denylist or allowlist techniques, which can add additional complexity to the authentication flow and may not always be foolproof.
+In traditional session-based authentication, the server can revoke a session by invalidating its session ID.
+However, JWTs do not rely on a central authority to track valid or invalid tokens.
+Revoking a JWT requires techniques like denylists or allowlists, which can complicate the authentication process and may not always be foolproof.

-The Choreo Developer Portal keeps the lifespan of a token to 15 minutes (900 seconds) by default.
-Application Developers can increase the time if necessary, but as mentioned above, it is recommended to keep it to the minimal possible value.
+By default, the Choreo Developer Portal sets the token lifespan to 15 minutes (900 seconds).
+Application developers can increase this time if necessary, but it is recommended to keep it as short as possible.